 Climate/Weather in Whistler

 Winters are chilly and rainy, whereas summers are pleasant and dry.
 The annual average number of days with temperatures over 30 °C (86 °F) in Whistler is about 11, and the yearly average number of days with temperatures below 10 °C (14 °F) is about 24.
-Alpine daily average temperatures around -5°C (22°F) are typical for the majority of the winter.
+Alpine daily average temperatures of around -5°C (22°F) are typical for most of the winter.

-The best weather is in June and July, when a combination of rain and sunshine keeps the trails in excellent shape.
-With lower fares and calmer trails, the late season (September to October) may also be fantastic.
+The best weather is in June and July when a combination of rain and sunshine keeps the trails in excellent shape.
+The late season (September to October) may also be fantastic with lower fares and calmer trails.

 Work and Jobs in Whistler